jukka-is/dev-portfolio/portfolio_items/dev-portfolio.md

 If you wondered, how this portfolio site was made, you can find the project's repository at [Github](https://github.com/aaxxiiss/dev-portfolio).

 TLDR: Site is built on Next.js platform, content being markdown-files, React components built for this project only.
-Development, graphical and UI design by yours truly; hosted by Vercel.
+Development, graphical, and UI design by yours truly; hosted by Vercel.